The Best Places to Visit in Sussex

 Sussex castles

-If it’s castles you’re after, then you are in luck because Sussex is home to plenty!
+If it’s castles you’re after, then you are in luck because Sussex is home to plenty and you can lose yourself in history, architecture and the people and stories of yesterday.
 In East Sussex, you’ll find Rye Castle (Ypres Tower), Camber Castle, Hastings Castle, Bodiam Castle, Herstmonceux, Lewes Castle and Pevensey Castle.
 These range from Medieval to Elizabethan.
+When you have finished exploring in East Sussex, head to West Sussex and discover Bramber Castle, Knepp Castle, Amberely Castle, Arundel Castle and Midhurst Castle.
+Try and visit Arundel at the same time as their amazing tulip festival.

-Sussex follies
+Fabulous follies

 Looking for something a little quirky?
 Look no further because there are plenty of follies to discover in Sussex.
 In East Sussex, the most famous follies are the famous “Mad Jack” follies which include the Sugar Loaf, the Pyramid and Tower, the Observatory and the Needle.
 In West Sussex, you’ll find Nore Folly at Slindon, Hiorne Tower at Arundel, the very haunted Racton Monument and the enigmatic Vandalian Tower.

-Sussex beaches
+Sussex Follies

-Sussex canals, harbours, ports and waterways
+Canals, harbours, ports and waterways

 Travelling by water is a pleasure in its own right and Sussex is blessed with a number of canals, waterways, ports and harbours.
 A boat trip on the Wey and Arun Canal is a delicious way to explore.
 In 1970 a group of volunteers set about restoring the canal and nowadays you can enjoy boat trips along a fabulously sleepy and picturesque section just south of Loxwood.